 Manufacturing in Calgary is a dynamic sector comprising a variety of consumer and industrial products.
-The sector is reaping the benefits of continuing strong economic growth in Calgary and Alberta, considered among the fastest growing economies in North America.
-According to 2010 statistics via The City of Calgary’s Corporate Economics and Statistics Canada, there are 49,600 individuals employed in the manufacturing sector in Calgary and 1,769 business establishments.
-In 2010, the total GDP from the manufacturing sector was listed at just over $5.9 million (Statistics Canada).
+The manufacturing sector has benefited from strong economic growth in Calgary and Alberta.
+According to 2016 statistics via Statistics Canada, there are 40,900 individuals employed in the manufacturing sector in Calgary and 1,636 business establishments.
+In 2016, the total GDP from the manufacturing sector was listed at just over $5.9 million (Statistics Canada).

 In Calgary, the manufacturing sector has a number of sub-sectors, including: